 8. Make sure she has no caffeine in her diet.

 9. Get her on your side.
 Your daughter loves school and is at the top of her class.
 Congratulations!
 What a blessing!
 Use that to your advantage by explaining to her that studies show that kids lose an IQ point for every hour of sleep they get less than 9 and a half hours.
 (It's not a permanent loss; just for that day.)
 Wouldn't she like 100% perfect scores on every single test, quiz and paper?

 So that's my advice in response to your daughter not getting up in the morning, but I have something much more important so say to you.

 You are at a crossroads with your daughter.
 If you want to drive her away from you, into the arms of some teenage boy and possibly drug use, keep on resenting her.
 However, if you want to use this situation to repair your broken relationship with your daughter and become close for the rest of your lives, here's your opportunity.

 I hear that you are a single mom and exhausted from the effort.
 I hear you work all day and then come home at night to find a child you feel you can't get through to, who doesn't listen to you or respect you.
 Any mom would want to send her child to boot camp and would resent all the effort she has to expend on her child's account.

 But I don't think that you really want to drive your daughter away, or you wouldn't have written to me.
 I think you actually want to bring her closer, to connect with her, to have her appreciate and respect you.
 And I think it's possible for you to recreate your relationship with your daughter into one of mutual respect and appreciation.

 How?
 You might want to start by spending some time on this website.
 I particularly recommend these articles:

-I also recommend the entire section on Positive Discipline techniques that work with teens and tweens, because it will help you transform the disrespect in your household into connection.
+I also recommend the entire section on Positive Discipline, because it will help you transform the disrespect in your household into connection.
 This section has lots of info on how to enforce limits in a way that creates mutual respect.